craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 #### Artifact Detection Equipment
 When Artifact Hunting, the first and most important piece of equipment a Scav will need is an Artifact Detector.
 Some artifacts can be detected without special equipment, such as pieces of *Corebent Duram*, but most require at least a simple Detector.

-While there are stories of mages attempting to use their repituar of spells to find and collect artifacts,
+While there are stories of mages attempting to use their repertoire of spells to find and collect artifacts, they all end in severe damage to the mage, if not their death.
+It can be done - at great peril.

 #### Known and Named Artifacts
 ###### /placeholder/